 In 1944, 14-year old Pomeroy began playing professionally, which he attributed less to his own abilities than to many adult musicians serving in the military at the time, the height of World War II.
 By age 16, he was either rehearsing or performing seven nights a week: Mondays with the Gloucester Legion Band; Tuesdays with a dance band, The Musical Serenaders; Wednesdays with the Gloucester High ROTC band; Thursdays with the Rockport Legion Band; Fridays and Saturdays at schools and YMCAs; and Sundays at The Skyway in Essex, where Pomeroy said his “real development took place” since he played with musicians from all across Massachusetts’ north shore, not only from Gloucester.

-In 1954, Pomeroy worked with a nine-piece band led by legendary baritonist Serge Chaloff which included saxophonist Charlie Mariano, recording the LP The Fable of Mable (Storyville, 1954, engineered by George Wein) and in 1955 he joined The Serge Chaloff Sextet with Mariano, saxophonist Boots Mussulli, pianist and future Berklee professor Ray Santisi and drummer Jimmy Zita to record Chaloff’s now-classic comeback album, Boston Blow-Up!
-(Capitol Jazz, 1955).
+In 1954, Pomeroy worked with a nine-piece band led by legendary baritonist Serge Chaloff which included saxophonist Charlie Mariano, recording the LP The Fable of Mable (Storyville, 1954, engineered by George Wein). in 1955 he joined The Serge Chaloff Sextet with Mariano, saxophonist Boots Mussulli, pianist and future Berklee professor Ray Santisi and drummer Jimmy Zita to record Chaloff’s now-classic comeback album, Boston Blow-Up!
+(Capitol Jazz, 1955), which DownBeat critic Jack Tracy gave five stars.

 Also in 1955, Transition Records issued his first LP as bandleader, Jazz in a Stable – which received a five-star review from DownBeat magazine – and in 1957 the Roulette label released his second, Life is a Many Splendored Gig.
 Pomeroy made five more LPs as leader: Band in Boston (United Artists, 1958), The Band and I (United Artists, 1958), Pramlatta’s Hips (Shiah, 1980), This Is Always (Daring, 1996) and Walking on Air (Arbors, 1997).